lupyuen/nuttx-ox64/README.md

     You can use [Balena Etcher](https://github.com/balena-io/etcher), GNOME Disks or `dd`.

 1. Insert the microSD Card into Ox64.
+(Pic above)

 1. Connect a USB Serial Adapter to __Ox64 Flashing UART__:
     + Flashing UART TX is physical pin 1 / GPIO 14